dataloop-ai-apps/torch-models/adapters/deeplabv3/README.md

 ### Editing the configuration

-To edit configurations via the platform, go to the YOLOX page in the Model Management and edit the json file displayed there or, via the SDK, by editing the model configuration.
+To edit configurations via the platform, go to the DeepLabV3 page in the Model Management and edit the json file displayed there or, via the SDK, by editing the model configuration.
 Click [here](https://developers.dataloop.ai/tutorials/model_management/ai_library/chapter/#model-configuration) for more information.